pawamoy/shell-history/README.md

 and append the line into our history file.

-Values for UUID, parents, hostname, and TTY are computed only once, when `shellhist.sh` is sourced.
+Values for UUID, parents, hostname, and TTY are computed only once, when `shellhistory.sh` is sourced.
 Indeed they do not change during usage of the current shell process.
 Hostname and TTY are obtained through commands `$(hostname)` and `$(tty)`.
 UUID is generated with command `$(uuidgen)`.
 Also note that UUID is exported in subshells so we know which shell is a subprocess of another, and so we are able to group shell processes by "sessions", a session being an opened terminal (be it a tab, window, pane or else).
-Parents are obtained with a function that iteratively greps `ps` result with PIDs (see `shellhist.sh`).
+Parents are obtained with a function that iteratively greps `ps` result with PIDs (see `shellhistory.sh`).

 Values for user, shell and level are simply obtained through environment
 variables: `$USER`, `$SHELL`, and `$SHLVL`.